Research on Local News

 They had less knowledge about public officials.

 In all, the collapse of local news appears to have contributed to a significant drop in the knowledge of local civic affairs in the United States.
-In 1966, 70% of voters could name their mayor.
-In 2016 only 40% of voters could.
+People in these areas also had less trust in local government and were less confident that their own participation could make a difference.

 Less civic engagement in their communities